 How to Become a Rural Nurse Practitioner

-Learn about the many opportunities for rural nurses.
+Learn about the many important career opportunities available once you become a rural nurse.

-What you’ll do: Rural nurse practitioners provide health care services to adults and children who live in rural areas.
+What you’ll do: Once you become a rural nurse practitioner, you’ll provide health care services to adults and children who live in rural areas.
 Among their primary duties, rural nurses diagnose and treat patients for common acute illnesses as well as chronic conditions.
 In addition, rural nurse practitioners educate rural communities regarding health and wellness issues, serve as teachers and mentors to aspiring rural nurses, and research rural nursing issues as a means of improving the health of at-risk rural populations.

 Degree you’ll need to practice: Master of Science in Nursing (MSN)